There are a variety of options for persons wanting to come to the U.S. either temporarily or permanently.

 Non-Immigrant Business and Investment Related Visas.
-Nonimmigrant visas allow a person to visit, study, or work in the United States for a specific purpose and period of time.
-Nonimmigrant visas can also be a viable means for a business to expand their operations through the hiring of foreign workers, as well as for entrepreneurs and business owners/companies abroad to open or operate a business in the United States.
-Madero Legal Group will assess your individual circumstances and guide you through the complex U.S. Immigration system to determine the best strategy for you, your business and your family.
+Non-immigrant visas allow a person to visit, study, or work in the United States for a specific purpose and period of time.
+Non-immigrant visas can also be a viable means for a business to expand their operations through the hiring of foreign workers, as well as for entrepreneurs and business owners/companies abroad to open or operate a business in the United States.

 Immigrant Visas and Permanent Residency (Green Card).
 Immigrant visas allow foreign nationals to enter the United States after being approved for Legal Permanent Residency (LPR) at a U.S. Embassy or Consulate abroad and will then receive their LPR, or green card, after they enter the U.S. There are also many scenarios in which a person may apply for a green card and complete the entire process in the United States.
-Unlike the nonimmigrant visa that limit the length of stay in the United States, a green card enables individuals to live and work in the U.S. indefinitely, and eventually obtain U.S. Citizenship so desired.
+Unlike the non-immigrant visa that limits the length of stay in the U.S., a green card enables individuals to live and work in the U.S. indefinitely, and eventually obtain U.S. Citizenship so desired.

-Moreover, because of our extensive business and employment knowledge, Madero Legal Group is well positioned to help organizations permanently hire foreign workers as priority workers, extraordinary ability workers, and multinational managers or executives (EB-1); professionals with advanced degrees or exceptional ability (EB-2); professionals, skilled workers and nonskilled workers (EB-3); and certain special immigrant categories (EB-4).
+Moreover, because of our extensive business and employment knowledge, we are well positioned to help organizations permanently hire foreign workers as priority workers, extraordinary ability workers, and multinational managers or executives (EB-1); professionals with advanced degrees or exceptional ability (EB-2); professionals, skilled workers and nonskilled workers (EB-3); and certain special immigrant categories (EB-4).

-U.S. Citizenship and Other Immigration Matters.
-Madero Legal Group also handles a variety of other immigration matters such as applying for U.S. Citizenship, renewing a green card, filing for a fiancé abroad, and humanitarian-based immigration matters.
+U.S. Citizenship and other Matters.
+In addition of the above, we also handle a variety of other related matters, such as applying for U.S. Citizenship, renewing a green card, filing for a fiancé abroad, and humanitarian-based immigration matters.